zdharma-continuum/zinit/README.md

     READMEs say, and controlled via:

     ```
-    % zplugin srv redis next    # current serving shell will drop the service, next Zshell will pick-up it
+    % zplugin srv redis next    # current serving shell will drop the service, next Zshell will pick it up
-    % zplugin srv redis quit    # the serving shell will quit managing the service, next Zshell will pick-up it
+    % zplugin srv redis quit    # the serving shell will quit managing the service, next Zshell will pick it up
     % zplugin srv redis stop    # stop serving, do not pass it to any shell, just hold the service
     % zplugin srv redis start   # start stopped service, without changing the serving shell
     % zplugin srv redis restart # restart service, without changing the serving shell